Sazar24/nestable-notes-manager/README.md

 # This application is not done yet.

 ## Main purpose:
-This is going to be a kind of shopping-list App.
+This is going to be a kind of node-list App.
 More advanced toDo-list , so to speak.

-Its purpose is to make possible quickly write some shopping list on your PC (when you are home, and its faster than putting every letter on mobile-screen) and open it on your mobile phone, when you are outside.
+Its purpose is to make possible quickly write some shopping list on your PC (when you are home, and its faster than putting every letter on mobile-screen) and open it (still with edit possibility, ofc) on your mobile phone, when you are outside.

 #
 ### Starring:
 - React
 - React-Semantic-ui
+- typeScript
-- uml schemes :)
+- redux